foxpass/foxpass-radius-proxy/README.md

 All
 ===
-Create a Radius Client (on this page: https://www.foxpass.com/settings/radclients/) from the proxy's *public* ip address.
+Create a RADIUS Client (on this page: https://console.foxpass.com/settings/radius/) from the proxy's *public* ip address.
 Note the shared secret.

 Configure your endpoint to point to this server's IP address (usually the internal address) on pot 1812, using the shared secret from above.